-Details of how to write your research proposal and a template form for you to download and use to submit your research proposal on.
+Find guidance on how to write your research proposal and a template form for you to use to submit your research proposal.

 How to write your research proposal

 The description of your proposed research should consist of 4-5 typed sheets of A4.
 It can take whatever form seems best, but should include some information about the following:

 - The general area within which you wish to conduct research, and why (In explaining the attractions of your chosen research field, you might find it helpful to indicate, for example, what has stimulated the particular interests that you have and any study or research in the area you have already undertaken).